jacdevos/jacdevos.github.io/_posts/2016-07-16-Hybrid-vs-native-mobile.md

 ---
 published: true
 layout: post
-title: >-
-  JSinSA 2016 Talk: Hybrid vs native mobile development – how to choose a tech stack
+title: Hybrid vs native mobile tech stack (JSinSA 2016 Talk)
 ---
 Choosing the wrong mobile tech stack sets you up for a world of pain.
 But how do you select the right one from a plethora of current options?